 The pockets on this pack are plentiful and huge!
 We also liked that they are easy to clean material.
 Notice the hose coming over the shoulder.
 We were forced to make a modification by adding a loop of duct tape to keep the hose from flapping around while we ran.

 With an empty bladder, this pack weighs 14 ounces.
 Considering the great storage capacity and two-liter bladder, this is pretty dang good.

 This is an amazing hydration pack for running for anyone who prefers a bladder and hose hydration system over chest mounted bottles or flasks.
 It is ideally suited for ultra races or long wilderness runs and would be comfortable for hiking as well.

 Another day of testing packs at a long ultra race.
 This is about a quarter of the way into the Bighorn Mountain 100 mile in Wyoming.

-With an MSRP of $150, this is an expensive product.
+This is an expensive product.
 But simply put, you get a lot of useful features and comfort for your money here that you won't get with the more affordable options.
 We think it is a great value.

 The Nathan VaporAir is a hydration pack in the old-school style but refined with added comfort, pockets, and a feature set that make it state-of-the-art.
 For those who prefer a bladder on their back, this is one of the best packs on the market.